nodejs/node/doc/api/fs.markdown

 `path` argument and will use the specified file descriptor.
 This means that no `open` event will be emitted.

+If `options` is a string, then it specifies the encoding.

 ## Class: fs.WriteStream